-It would seem the remaining one-third of America ecclesiastical triad, Protestantism, is not named.
-Sure, there are a number of policy categories that would appeal to Protestants such as pro-life and homeschool efforts, but if you are going to mention Jews and Catholics by specifically, don’t Evangelicals or Protestants deserve the same courtesy?
+It would seem the remaining one-third of America's ecclesiastical triad, Protestantism, is not named.
+Sure, there are a number of policy categories that would appeal to conservative Protestants such as pro-life and homeschool efforts.
+But if you are going to mention Jews and Catholics specifically, don't Evangelicals or Protestants deserve the same courtesy?

 If one is not going to mention Evangelicals or Protestants, then why extend such recognition to Jews and Catholics?
-After all, aren’t the ones within these respective groups likely to vote for the President come November religious conservatives anyway?
+After all, aren't the ones within these respective groups likely to vote for the President Bush religious conservatives anyway?

 Defenders of these campaign tactics might counter that these groups are more denominationally homogeneous than their religious counterparts on the Protestant side of the ecclesiastical divide.
-However, while there might be fewer independent denominational organizations to deal with among Jews and Catholics, in many respects these communities are as theologically fractious even if not so obvious on the surface.
+However, while there might be fewer denominational structures to deal with among Catholics and Jews, in many respects these communities are as theologically fractious even if not so obviously on the surface.

-The most prominent voices of Jewish leadership are so pathetically leftist as evidenced by rackets such as the Anti-Defamation League that it’s frankly a waste of money and a lost cause for Republicans to try and persuade these people since most belonging to groups such as this one barely embrace anything even remotely resembling Old Testament values.
+The most prominent voices of Jewish leadership are so pathetically leftist as evidence by rackets such as the Anti-Defamation League.
+It's frankly a waste of money and a lost cause for Republicans to try and persuade these voters since most belonging to groups such as this barely embrace anything even remotely resembling Old Testament doctrines and values.

-The same can be pretty much said about Roman Catholics as well.
-For while all Catholics might belong to the same church, does anyone believe Bills Bennet and Buckley have that much in common with the Brothers Berigan.
+The same thing could pretty much be said about Roman Catholics as well.
+For while all Catholics might belong to the same church, does anyone believe Bills Bennett and Buckley have that much in common with the Brothers Berigan?

-Still others will counter that Jews and Catholics are more cultural identity than anything.
+Still others will counter that Jew and Catholic are more cultural identity than anything else.
 But why not the same with Evangelical Protestantism?

-Even if one accepts the previous points as valid, one might still argue its best not to mention Evangelicals by name since many people find them offensive.
-And in this age of radical inclusion, inoffensiveness and tolerance have become the highest values to which we are to aspire --- even surpassing in importance those of less enlightened eras such as truth, self-reliance, and liberty.
+Even if one accepts the previous points as valid, one might still argue it is best not to mention Evangelicals by name since many progressives and secularists find the term offensive.
+In this age of radical inclusion, after all, inoffensiveness and tolerance have become the highest values to which we are to aspire, even surpassing in importance those of less enlightened eras such as truth, self-reliance, and liberty.

-If the Republican Party is so ashamed of its Evangelical supporters perhaps it should try winning elections without their votes.
-I doubt they’ll get very far electorally since the reprobate vote is pretty much sewn up by the Democrats.
+If the Republican Party is so ashamed of its Evangelical supporters, perhaps it should try winning elections without their votes.
+I doubt they'll get very far electorally since the reprobate vote is pretty much sewn into the Democratic Party.